Not Accepted Anywhere

-Not Accepted Anywhere is the debut album from Welsh rock band The Automatic, originally released on 19 June 2006.
+Not Accepted Anywhere is the debut album from Welsh rock band The Automatic, originally released in the United Kingdom on 19 June 2006 and in the United States on 22 June 2007.
 Working with producers Stephen Harris, Richard Jackson and Ian Broudie on different tracks at a variety of studios around the United Kingdom the album was released through a joint deal between B-Unique Records and Polydor Records.

-The album spawned three singles, all of which charted in the UK top 40; "Recover" - which was originally released in 2005, then again in 2006, "Raoul" in 2006 and again in 2007, and "Monster" in 2006.
+The album spawned three singles, all of which charted in the UK top 40; "Recover" — which was originally released in 2005, then again in 2006, "Raoul" in 2006 and again in 2007, and "Monster" in 2006.
+"Monster" was also featured and used in the BBC show Torchwood series one, episode 6: "Countrycide".

 Not Accepted Anywhere charted at No. 3 in the UK top 40, being awarded platinum certification in music sales.
 The BBC named it amongst the top 10 greatest Welsh albums of the 2000s (decade).

 Recording and production

 The band recorded demos in early 2005 with Richard Jackson, amongst which were "Monster", "Rats" and "By My Side", early versions of which included Rob Hawkins playing flute on.
 The demo was sent to B-Unique, who subsequently came to one of the band's live performances, signing them on the spot.